*this post contains gifted products

 I’m not going to say exactly what I’ve bought them, as I’m pretty sure one or two members of his family read my blog; which is slightly awkward since I’ve spoken pretty openly about our sex life in a post before…

-Instead I’ve put together a bit of a guide, full of gifts that you could buy someone to help and encourage them to start practicing self care more in the new year.
+Instead, I’ve put together a bit of a guide, full of gifts that you could buy someone to help and encourage them to start practising self care more in the new year.

 One of my favourite places to have some self care time (and the place where I actually came up with this post idea) is in the shower.